dbwebb-se/mvc/example/phpmetrics/README.md

 * Coupling (Afferent and Efferent)
 * Cyclomatic complexity

 Did your code contain any "Violations"?
-That is bad code and is usually detected by linters.
+Those are code smells and they are usually detected by statical linters such as phpmd and phpstan.

 Metrics report by HTML
 --------------------------

-You can generate an HTML report which contains more details and makes it easier to analyze your code.
+You can generate an HTML report that contains more details and makes it easier to analyze your code.

 ```
 tools/phpmetrics/vendor/bin/phpmetrics --report-html=docs/metrics src